★★★★ out of ★★★★★

 Directed by Xavier Burgin and based on the book by Robin R. Means Coleman.

 It’s incredibly telling, and ultimately rather sad, when an entire genre of film can be traced back to a single piece of unflattering and repugnant propaganda.
 Going on many unfortunately decades African American filmmakers have been forced to deal with horrifying imagery and social stigma brought to bear by D.W.
 Griffith’s Birth of National (AKA: the Clansman).
-President Woodrow Wilson even validated this odious film by showing it in the White House and openly validating many of the cruel and horrid devices used by the Klan.
+President Woodrow Wilson even validated this odious film by showing it in the White House and openly endorsing many of the cruel and horrid devices used by the Klan.
 But, alas, that’s the long and self-realized story behind black horror.
 It’s been a 100+ year grind, but one that many filmmakers, actors, producers, and film-goers have had to endure — and endure they have.

 Horror Noire: a History of Black Horror is the 2019 documentary film directed by Xavier Burgin and based on the book by Robin R. Means Coleman.
 The film effectively advocates that while there have been an insane number of social pressures brought to bear on the African American experience, in a weird, but hyper-plausible way, many of the darker aspects of race in American have been funneled through the horror genre.
 It’s equal parts fascinating and vile to think that so much of what we’ve watched, ingested, and been frightened by have been a by-product of something much more sinister than Jason, Freddy, and Chucky.
 While this trio may have been complicit in perpetuating the problem, the underlying issues facing African Americans in horror has been a slow and insidious burn.